Update (04 July 2025): This article has been updated to show the first leaked images of the Boombox 4.

 Disclaimer

-JBL doesn’t have a strict release schedule, but new releases tend to be spaced out in periods of 2 to 3 years, with some exceptions.
+JBL doesn’t have a strict release schedule, per se, but new releases tend to be spaced out in periods of 2 to 3 years, with some exceptions.
 Once a speaker is over two years old, a new release announcement tends to be imminent, and with the JBL Boombox 4, we are due for a new release:

 - Boombox 1 (Release Date: Q3 2017)